MattResner/Whats-For-Dinner/README.md

         #"Renamed Ingredient Columns" = #"Rename Columns"(#"Changed Type1", {"strIngredient1","strIngredient2","strIngredient3","strIngredient4","strIngredient5","strIngredient6","strIngredient7","strIngredient8","strIngredient9","strIngredient10","strIngredient11","strIngredient12","strIngredient13","strIngredient14","strIngredient15","strIngredient16","strIngredient17","strIngredient18","strIngredient19","strIngredient20","strMeasure1","strMeasure2","strMeasure3","strMeasure4","strMeasure5","strMeasure6","strMeasure7","strMeasure8","strMeasure9","strMeasure10","strMeasure11","strMeasure12","strMeasure13","strMeasure14","strMeasure15","strMeasure16","strMeasure17","strMeasure18","strMeasure19","strMeasure20"}, "str", ""),
         #"Renamed Columns2" = Table.RenameColumns(#"Renamed Ingredient Columns",{{"strSource", "Source"}, {"strTags", "Tags"}, {"strInstructions", "Instructions"}, {"strYoutube", "Youtube"}}),

-// Creating the custom field shopping list to include all ingredients in one field so that it reads like a recipe
+// Creating the custom field shopping list to include all ingredients in one field so that it reads like a recipe.
+//Since there are not the same number of ingredients for each recipe I don't want to return spaces when a recipe has 7 ingredients vs 15 ingredients
     #"Added Custom2" = Table.AddColumn(#"Renamed Columns2", "Shopping List", each Text.Combine({
       (if [Ingredient1] is null then null else [Ingredient1])
     , (if [Ingredient2] is null then null else [Ingredient2])